playuter/DMS_Assignment-/README.md

 - **Impact**: Application now launches into the main menu

 **GameOverPanel.java** (`src/main/java/com/comp2042/view/GameOverPanel.java`)
+- **Changes**:
-- **Changes**: Updated styling to include a semi-transparent background for full-screen overlay effect.
+  - Updated styling to include a semi-transparent background for full-screen overlay effect.
+  - Added buttons for Restart, Main Menu, Leaderboard, and Save & Quit.

 **Package Reorganization**
 - **Before**: All classes were in a single `com.comp2042` package